6.7 Skills for innovation

 In the National Education, innovation is associated with experimentation, but also with scientific research and international comparisons.
 It is a lever for progress for the education system.
 It also plays a key role in the school’s capacity to adapt, including in the Covid-19 health crisis.

-The “Common Core of Knowledge and Skills” (Socle commun de connaissances et de compétences et de culture) (Decree no.2015-372 of 31 March 2015) represents everything that children between 6 and 16 y/o must know and have mastered by the end of compulsory schooling.
+The “Common Core of Knowledge and Skills” (Socle commun de connaissances et de compétences et de culture) represents everything that children between 6 and 16 y/o must know and have mastered by the end of compulsory schooling.
 It includes all knowledge, skills and values required for a pupil’s success at school, in their personal lives and as citizens.
 At primary and lower secondary school, all subjects taught have a role to play in acquisition of the common core, including artistic, cultural and sports activities.

 - languages for thinking and communicating;